 Travel Guide to National Museum of the Philippines

 This is NOT a sponsored post.
 All opinions are mine.

-A long overdue post, photo blog session with Ranelle Dial and little Drei, using a compact digital camera. 🙂
+A long overdue post, photo blog session with Ranelle Dial and Drei, armed with compact digital camera.

-Note that in 2011 this website is still under deiville.info (in 2012 I re-branded it to DeiVille.com) hence all the images from this blog post with (dot)info watermarks are all owned by yours truly.
+Note that in 2011 this website is still under deiville.info (in 2012 it was re-branded it to DeiVille.com) hence all the images from this blog post with (dot)info watermarks are all owned by yours truly.